Stratum V1 vs V2 Support Matrix: Pools & Firmware

 Which mining pools support Stratum V2 natively in production right now?

-As of June 2026, two pools run V2 natively in production: Braiins Pool (pioneer, since ~2020, with full Job Declaration) and DEMAND Pool (DMND) (first V2-native pool, public since November 2025, also with Job Declaration).
+As of August 2026, three pools run V2 natively: Braiins Pool (pioneer, since ~2020, with full Job Declaration), DEMAND Pool (DMND) (first V2-native pool, public since November 2025, also with Job Declaration), and ckpool — including solo ckpool — whose source gained Stratum V2 on 31 July 2026, behind a HAVE_SV2 build flag.
 OCEAN Pool is not V2 but achieves equivalent decentralisation via DATUM.
 Foundry USA, AntPool, F2Pool, and MARA Pool all joined the Stratum V2 Working Group in May 2026 and are in testing or planning phases.
 Verify current status at each pool’s official documentation before switching.

 Which firmware can connect to a pool using Stratum V2?

-BraiinsOS+ is the only commercially available mining firmware with a native Stratum V2 client as of June 2026.
-Built by Braiins — the same team that developed and open-sourced the V2 specification — it allows Antminer S9, S19 family, S21, and S21 XP miners to connect directly to V2 pools without a proxy.
-Every other major firmware (stock Antminer, stock WhatsMiner, VNish, LuxOS, ESP-Miner) connects via V1 only.
+BraiinsOS+ is the only major Antminer firmware with a native Stratum V2 client as of June 2026.
+Built by Braiins — the same team that developed and open-sourced the V2 specification, and the credit for V2 is theirs — it allows Antminer S9, S19 family, S21, and S21 XP miners to connect directly to V2 pools without a proxy.
+On open-source hardware, the Bitaxe’s AxeOS / ESP-Miner has shipped a native Stratum V2 client since v2.14.0 (June 2026), built by the open-source Bitaxe community — a current Bitaxe talks V2 to a V2 pool with no proxy.
+Those two are the production firmwares with native V2 today; stock Antminer, stock WhatsMiner, VNish and LuxOS remain V1 only (DCENT_OS implements a native V2 stack, but it is default-off behind a readiness gate and is not enabled in the July Antminer artifacts unless exact release notes say otherwise).
 Miners on V1 firmware can reach V2 pools by running the open-source SRI Translation Proxy locally.
 See our firmware comparison for the full feature matrix.

 What is template negotiation (Job Declaration) and why does it matter for Bitcoin?